cloudflare/cloudflare-docs/content/fundamentals/global-configurations/lists/custom-lists.md

 ---
 pcx_content_type: concept
 title: Custom lists
-weight: 4
+weight: 2
 ---

 # Custom lists

-A custom list contains one or more items of the same type (for example, a list of hostnames) that you can reference collectively, by name, in rule expressions.
+A custom list contains one or more items of the same type (for example, IP addresses or hostnames) that you can reference collectively, by name, in rule expressions.

+Cloudflare supports the following custom list types:
+* Lists with IP addresses (also known as IP lists)
+* Lists with hostnames

+Each type has its own properties and CSV file format.
+Refer to the following sections for details.

+For more information on lists managed by Cloudflare, like Managed IP Lists, refer to [Managed Lists](/fundamentals/global-configurations/lists/managed-lists/).

 ## Create a custom list